 Some days you’ll be asked to look for an animal – this can be a real version of this animal, a stuffed version, a picture, anything.
 Look for them on menus, billboards, advertisements, on tv, in movies, and in commercials.
 (I saved the best animal for last. =))

-If you like this calendar and would like more ideas, or more downloads like this one, and/or if you have any questions, leave a comment below, email me at email@example.com, or leave a comment on my Facebook or Instagram.
+If you like this calendar and would like more ideas, or more downloads like this one, and/or if you have any questions, email me at email@example.com, or send me a message on Facebook or Instagram.